lyuwenhan/vscode-extensions/zipper/README.md

 # Zipper

-A lightweight **VS Code extension** that adds simple **ZIP compression and extraction** capabilities directly to the **Explorer context menu**.
+A lightweight **VS Code extension** that adds simple **ZIP compression, extraction, and preview** capabilities directly to the **Explorer context menu**.

-Designed for quick, local file operations without leaving the editor.
+Designed for quick, local archive operations without leaving the editor.

 ---